Skip to main content

 First session

-Once paired, the model can drive the page with the rest of the tool catalog.
+The model then calls uplink_wait_for_device, which blocks until your device pairs.
+Once paired, it can drive the page with the rest of the tool catalog.

 Optional: docs lookups from your AI client